This post may contain affiliate links, from which we earn an income.

-Motorhomes are class B with one or two axles.
-100k of toll road will cost around €6.
+Motorhomes tolls are calculated for a class B vehicle, regardless of the number of axles.
+One hundred kilometres of toll road will cost around €6.
 This website has great information in English to help you work out the cost.

-Toll roads are pay as you go, try and avoid using large notes.
-If the machine has no change (or does, who knows?), it will give you a credit note which you can exchange for cash at some obscure highways office in a random town where there will be no motorhome parking and no-one will understand your bad Italian.
+Toll roads are pay-as-you-go, try and avoid using large notes.
+If the machine has no change, it will give you a credit note which you can exchange for cash at some obscure highways office in a random town, where there will be no motorhome parking and no one will understand your bad Italian.
 Use the correct money or your credit card!

 Fuel in Italy

-The price of diesel in Italy is comparable to that of France and slightly cheaper than the UK.
+The price of diesel across Italy is comparable to that of France and slightly cheaper than in the UK.

 Many Italian garages have two fuel prices; one for fuel served to you by a forecourt attendant and one you serve yourself.
 Look for the signs when you enter a garage in your motorhome; servizio for service and self for self-service.